 Leigh Berkley, Director of External Affairs & Development, Arrow Global Group plc, Board director of the Credit Services Association

 Leigh served as Chief Executive Officer of Tessera Credit Group LLP until 2015 when selected assets of the business were purchased by Arrow Global Group plc.
 He transferred at the same time, taking-up his present postion of Director of External Affairs & Development with Arrow Global.
-Leigh is also a Board Director and past President of The Credit Services Association (CSA), the voice of the UK debt collection industry.
+Leigh is also a past Director and President of The Credit Services Association (CSA) and a Vice President of The Federation of European National Collection Associations (FENSA).

 Alistair Kellie, Partner, Newgate Communications